 in Theory of Energy and Charge Transfer in Natural and Artificial Photosynthesis

-The position is funded by Czech Science Foundation (GACR) and the Center for Nano- and Bio-Photonics (CeNaBiP) of the Faculty of Mathematics and Physics of Charles University.
+The position is funded by Czech Science Foundation (GACR) as part of the project: Intramolecular vibrational modes as structural probes and dynamic modulators of biological and bio-inspired nano-structuresand and the Center for Nano- and Bio-Photonics (CeNaBiP) of the Faculty of Mathematics and Physics of Charles University.

-In case of interest, submit your CV and a brief statement of interest to Tomas Mancal.
+In the case of interest, submit your CV and a brief statement of interest to Tomas Mancal.

 - Experience with open quantum systems theory methods

 - PhD in chemistry, physics or related fields

 - General interest in open quantum systems and quantum mechanics as such

 - Interest in answering biologically relevant questions with physics and chemisty